EEO410 - Humanities Inquiry Pedagogy

 Trimester 1: Burwood (Melbourne), Cloud (online), Waurn Ponds (Geelong), Warrnambool, CBD*

-For E334 students must have passed unit ECP228
+Students enrolled in course E334 must have passed 10 credit points and unit ECP228

 Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.